 The surviving crew members stranded.
-The survivor managed to launch a longboat, and 96 of the original around 200 reached nearby Gun Island.
+The survivors managed to launch a longboat, and 96 (out of the original roughly 200) reached nearby Gun Island.
 While the ship did not break up immediately, and thus rested on the reef for a time, the crew knew she had sustained too much damage to be salvaged.

 Zeewijk on an early VOC Chart